Celebrating Queen Elizabeth II’s Platinum Jubilee.

 The Royal family has long been an intrinsic part of our heritage, and since assuming the throne in 1952 Queen Elizabeth II has visited and travelled on many Cunard ships.

-In the 70 years since Her Majesty became Queen, her association with Cunard has become a great source of pride, and we delight in toasting this special relationship.
+In the 70 years of Her Majesty's reign, her association with Cunard became a great source of pride, and we delighted in toasting this special relationship.

 Cunard and The Queen.